"When a woman tells the truth she is creating the possibility for more truth around her."

 My name is Kerri Lowe, some people know me as KAYLO.

 I work at the intersection of creativity and healing.

 That wasn't always my plan.
 When I was a teenager, my dream was to be an actress in Very Serious & Important Dramas on Broadway.
 That, or start the next Group Theatre (an unparalleled theatre collective from the 1930s that contained the people who would become the most revered American acting teachers).

 I didn't dream small.

 I moved to New York City with a suitcase and a brand new guitar...and in the middle of acting school discovered a new passion - songwriting.

 I began playing my original music in Washington Square Park and the subway stations, feeling like I had found "my thing."

 Fast forward a few years and I'm about to release my first record.
 Instead, a couple months before, I lose my voice.
-Can't sing without pain.
+I can't sing, and sometimes even speak, without pain.

 And I'm not sure why.